Pushing your app with Cloud Foundry CLI (cf push)

 You are logged into your app’s target org and space.

 - Decide the org and space where you want to push your app.
-You may have access to one or more org and space.
+You might have access to one or more org and space.

 - Log into this target org and space with

 Your app can access every service that it uses, because an instance of the service runs in, or is shared with, the app’s space.

 - For information about sharing service instances across spaces, see Sharing Service Instances.

 - Typical services that cloud apps use include databases, message queues, and key-value stores.

 Choose a name for the app.
 The app name must consist of alphanumeric characters and be unique to your Cloud Foundry deployment.

 - To use an app name that is not unique, customize the app’s route as described in Customize the Route.